-Yes, I'm down.
-You know I'm down to do with you too.
-I think that would be a good time.
-Right on Also, Sam, I like your tattoos.
-I didn't get to say that before.
-I can figure tattoos.
-Yeah, all the nerds like, uh oh, I love it.
-Well, thank you for listening.
-And I was kind of a weird episode.
-But just remember, no matter what happened in the past, what you learned what you didn't learn.
+Well, hey, thank you for listening, I know it was kind of a weird episode.
+But just remember, no matter what happened in the past, what you learned, what you didn't learn.
 It's not too late to learn something new today.
-Like, just go to Sam's YouTube videos, like his most recent one in the links there.
+Like, just go to Sam's YouTube videos, like, his most recent one--in the links, there's so much research he already did for you.
+If you're feeling lazy, but you still ignorant, go click on those links and you can learn for yourself, like that's an easy starting point.

-So much research he already did for you.
-If you're feeling lazy, but it's still ignorant.
-Go click on those links and you can learn for yourself like that's an easy starting point.
 I actually specifically have a link.
-It's rebrand.ly/svsBLM It will take you to a playlist of all my videos that have done surrounding the public.
+If you go to rebrand.ly/svsBLM it will take you to a playlist of all my videos that have done surrounding the topic.
 So if you want to just get right to that.